-At present, we plan on moving operations to our cGMP-capable manufacturing facility as the operational steps are developed to the level needed for moving them into this facility.
+At present, we plan on moving operations to our cGMP-capable manufacturing suite as the operational steps are developed to the level needed for moving them into this facility.
 This requires the development of draft-level Standard Operating Procedures, training, and drill-through of operations.
 We will also need to establish a Quality Assurance and Quality Control Department.
-The staff is busy developing our pre-clinical HerpeCide programs.
+As yet we have not hired any dedicated Quality Assurance and Quality Control personnel due to constraints on our budget.
+Our current staff is busy developing our pre-clinical HerpeCide programs.